jabadymandry/github-flow/05-Docker/04-Optional-Authentication/README.md

 # Optional - Authentication

+For this exercise, we will **not** use Docker and will work on Authentication on our **local setup** (as we did during the previous days).
+Indeed, it is easier to treat this subject without the containerization complexity in a first time.

+---

 Let's go back to our Twitter API from yesterday.
 You can start from the following code (using the `sqlalchemy` branch):

 ```bash